Substra/substra/docs/local_install_skaffold.md

 ### Virtualisation

-- If you are using [VirtualBox](https://www.virtualbox.org/wiki/Downloads) with Ubuntu, you will have to:
+- If you are in a virtualized environment (*within a Virtual Machine*), you will have to:
   - install `socat` with the command `sudo apt-get install socat`
   - launch all commands with `sudo`
   - pass the parameter `--vm-driver=none` when starting Minikube (`minikube start...`)
-- Ubuntu:
+- If you use Ubuntu (*not in a VM*), you will need to:
   - Validate your host virtualisation with the command `virt-host-validate`: <https://linux.die.net/man/1/virt-host-validate>
   - [KVM (Kernel Virtual Machine) installation](https://help.ubuntu.com/community/KVM/Installation#Installation)
   - Required packages: [Ubuntu help](https://help.ubuntu.com/community/KVM/Installation#Install_Necessary_Packages)